Jadout7/DesignPatterns/Documents/ReadMe.md

 This project is a car showroom application designed to facilitate the purchase of cars with optional features.
 Users can add cars to their order, each of which may include a maximum of one feature.
 Additionally, users can proceed to the shopping cart without selecting a feature if desired.
 The application provides a simple interface for viewing the order, accessing the shopping cart, and making payments.
 ___

+## Instructions

+### Installation of MAUI Community Toolkit
+If MAUI Community Toolkit is not installed, follow the steps below:

+- Open Solution Explorer
+- Right-Click on the Project (CarShowroom)
+- Click on `Manage NuGet Packages...`
+- Click on the `Browse` button
+- Search for `CommunityToolkit.Mvvm`
+- Install the extension and restart your application
+___

 ## Design Pattern Implementation

 ### 1. Factory Method Pattern: